severnt/bnx2x-2_5g-dkms/README.md

 **Not tested with any other kernels**

+## Other versions

+Please see https://github.com/severnt/bnx2x-2_5g-dkms/branches for branches for other kernel versions.

 ## Additional Changes
 Added a module option that can be set to disable SFP TX fault detection: